abtion/guidelines/project_management/Technical_setup_when_starting_a_new_project.md

   - activate automatic deploys after connecting the account on Heroku

 ## *4. Azure project setup (NOT relevant for all projects)
+The goal of the setup is to have the client owning their own directory with billing.
+However, if we are on an initial phase where we just want to put an environment up and running, we can skip step 2 and temporarily create the project under Abtion's directory.

-- As admin user on Abtion Azure Active Directory
+1. As admin user on Abtion Azure Active Directory
   -  create a new account/user [client@abtion.com] in 'users'

-- Login at portal.azure.com with [client@abtion.com]
-- Create a resource group subscription
+2. (optional) Create a Subscription with the client's billing
   - Start with free trial
   - add client billing info and credit card info (unless not possible, add Abtion's until the Client can take over)
-- under Cost Management
-  - add invoice recipient (client as default, otherwise admin@abtion.com (not possible to add admin+billing+clientname@abtion.com))
+  - Under Cost Management, add invoice recipient (client as default, otherwise admin@abtion.com (not possible to add admin+billing+clientname@abtion.com))
-- create a Resource Group containing the project name which should be used for all project resources
+3. create a Resource Group containing the project name which should be used for all project resources
+  - If you skipped steps 1,2 and 3, use "abtion-general-subscription" when selecting the subscription.
   - from the *Resource Group, go to Access control, click on '+ add role assignment'
-    - add admin@abtion.com as owner
+    - add admin@abtion.com and client@abtion.com  as owners
     - add email of each team member as contributor
-- Update the Asana licenses overview as per [Purchasing licenses and memberships](https://inside.abtion.com/tools_and_services/purchasing_licenses_and_memberships)
+4. Update the Asana licenses overview as per [Purchasing licenses and memberships](https://inside.abtion.com/tools_and_services/purchasing_licenses_and_memberships)
+  - If it is using "abtion-general-subscription", add a due date on an estimate on when you believe the subscription should be transferred to the client.
+Bear in mind that Abtion will be paying for the client's subscription until then.